Relintai/pandemonium_engine_docs/usage/3d/high_dynamic_range.md

 Note:

-    Godot does not support high dynamic range *output* yet.
+    Pandemonium does not support high dynamic range *output* yet.
 It can only perform lighting in HDR and tonemap the result to a low dynamic range image.

     For advanced users, it is still possible to get a non-tonemapped image